 #Conclusion

 .NET Core global tools provide a simple way to create and share cross-platform console tools.
-There are so easy to create.
-I think many tools will be created in the next months.
-Here are some tools:
+They are easy to create, and I expect many more to appear in the coming months.
+Here are a few examples:

 Do you have a question or a suggestion about this post?
 Contact me!